To help you set up your experiments, here’s a little practical exercise.

 2. Launch the Graphic editor

-Once on the SnapEvent home page, we use the following keyboard shortcut to launch the Kameleoon editor: Shift + F2.
+On the SnapEvent home page, use the keyboard shortcut Shift + F2 to launch the Kameleoon Graphic editor.

 3. Create a new experiment